B-Lymphoblastic Leukemia/Lymphoma with TCF3 Rearrangements - Excluding t(1;19) and t(12;19)

 Characteristic Chromosomal Aberrations / Patterns

 Only a few cases have been reported; therefore, no characteristic patterns are noted as of yet.
-One case demonstrated loss of 13q12.2q21.1 (containing RB1), intergenic deletion of PAX5 and intergenic duplication of NOTCH1.
+One case demonstrated loss of 13q12.2q21.1 (containing RB1) and intergenic duplication of NOTCH1.
 It has described that up to 70% of TCF3::HLF cases have a concurrent PAX5 deletion

 Gene Mutations (SNV/INDEL)

-No consistently reported findings.
 Very few studies have reported findings, and such studies focus on the specific fusion type.
 A study comparing t(1;19) (n=29) to t(17;19) (n= 12) cases reported recurrent intragenic deletions of PAX5 or VPREB1 in 2 cases of t(17;19) and RAS signaling pathway genes in 2 cases.
-Additionally a study of t(17;19)‐ALL cell lines (4) detected RAS pathway mutations in all four t(17;19)‐ALL lines.
+Additionally a study of four t(17;19)‐ALL cell lines detected RAS pathway mutations in all four t(17;19)‐ALL lines.

 Genes and Main Pathways Involved